seud0nym/dunnart/README.md

 - customise dunnart.yaml
 - copy the **dunnart** binary and config to your target
 - run the daemon to check everything works
-- configure the init system to start the daemon - an example dunnart.service for systemd is provided.
+- configure the init system to start the daemon - an example dunnart.service for systemd is provided, as well as dunnart.sysv-init for older systems.

+If your configuration .yaml file has a different name or is in a different location to binary, you can specify it on the command line with the `-c` flag.

 ## Configuration